All posts

 The HMRC Trap: Why UK Residents Face a Unique Problem

-Everything above — state selection, formation, EIN, banking — works identically for UK founders as it does for founders from any other country.
-The steps are mechanical.
+Everything above works identically for UK founders as for founders from any other country.
+State selection, formation, EIN, banking.
+Mechanical steps.
 They work.

 The Classification Mismatch